mashaivy/Beep/README.md

 ## Specs

-* 1. Spec: The program returns a range of numbers from 0 to the users inputted number
+* 1.Spec: The program returns a range of numbers from 0 to the users inputted number
 * Input: "4"
 * Output: "0, 1, 2, 3, 4"

-* 2. Spec: The program will replace user inputted numbers with either "Boop", "Beep" or "I'm sorry, Dave.
+* 2.Spec: The program will replace user inputted numbers with either "Boop", "Beep" or "I'm sorry, Dave.
 I'm afraid I can't do that."
 * input: "1"
 * output: "Beep!"
 * input: "2"